To combat a coronavirus epidemic, the following should be considered and done:

 If there are some things to be done before or in times of a pandemic, there are also things that should not be done:

-- Vaccine stockpiling have their useful roles.
-But they should be the centerpieces of a plan.
-In addition to the medical limitations of these investments, other institutional factors, such as transportation, will restrict the ability to allocate these supplies promptly to the persons needing them.
+- Vaccine stockpiling have their useful roles, but these have not been the centerpieces of a plan in the U.S. In addition to the medical limitations of these investments, other institutional factors, such as transportation, will restrict the ability to allocate these supplies promptly to the persons needing them.

 - Do not rely solely on quarantines and mass isolations.
+That’s exactly what happened with elderly Covid patients.
 Both can be counterproductive.
 Rather than limit the spread of coronavirus, they have unintended consequences that have the tendency to spread the disease more and cause many other problems.